 Every day, we hear about innovations which tend to change the way we process information, communicate and learn.
 Five years ago, however, higher education was not seen as a field that could make meaningful use of technology.
 Social work education, in particular, was ripe for reinvention.

-Major topics covered with Social work Programme along with business studies:
+Major topics covered by Social work Programme along with business studies:

 - Development of Social Work and Social Services

 - Human Growth and Life-Span Development (Birth to Adolescence)